lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 #### `Stonks v2`

 Stonks v2 Specification can be found [here](https://hackmd.io/p_ZC5s9tRAOMavh5nVOerw).
 The NEST implementation uses Stonks v2 as the CoW Swap integration layer for order creation and settlement.
 The `BuybackExecutor` interacts with Stonks v2 to create orders with the appropriate parameters and to manage order lifecycle events.
-Two Stonks instances are deployed upfront: one with the receiver set to the treasury (treasury-only mode, active at launch) and one with the receiver set to the executor (LP mode).
+Two Stonks instances were deployed: one with the receiver set to the treasury (treasury-only mode, active since launch) and one with the receiver set to the executor (LP mode).

-The existing contracts will be updated to support a configurable settlement receiver address.
-A new `receiver` field is added to the constructor's `InitParams` struct.
+The existing contracts were updated to support a configurable settlement receiver address.
+A new `receiver` field was added to the constructor's `InitParams` struct.
 If set to `address(0)`, it defaults to `AGENT`, preserving backward compatibility for non-NEST deployments.
 The stored receiver is passed through to each Order during initialization.

 #### `Order`